• Skip to primary navigation

 Counting Legs

-Several times each year I am asked how many many independent representatives should be front line to a direct selling company.
+Several times each year I am asked how many many independent representatives should be on the front line of a direct selling company.
 In other words, how many legs should a company have?

 My answer is as many as possible, but I recommend a minimum of 20.
 The purpose is to strategically prevent any one independent representative from having too large a percentage of a company’s reps in his or her downline.